How to cut and fit laminate

 Before you start: When you install laminate flooring on a timber floor make sure that all nail heads are punched down or screws countersunk first.

-Measure up the dimensions of your floor and calculate the square feet of underlay and laminate that you will need, adding 10% extra for wastage.
+Measure up the dimensions of your floor and calculate the square meters of underlay and laminate that you will need, adding 10% extra for wastage.

 Laminate flooring should be laid in the same direction that the light shines into the room.